sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 When LSIF data does not exist for a particular file in a repository, Sourcegraph will fall back to out-of-the-box code intelligence.

+## Recommended setup

+Start with a periodic job (e.g. daily) in CI that generates and uploads LSIF data on the default branch for your repository.

+If you're noticing a lot of stale code intel between LSIF uploads or your CI doesn't support periodic jobs, you can set up a CI job that runs on every commit (including branches).
+The downsides to this are: more load on CI, more load on your Sourcegraph instance, and more rapid decrease in free disk space on your Sourcegraph instance.

 ## Stale code intelligence

 LSIF code intelligence will be out-of-sync when you're viewing a file that has changed since the LSIF data was uploaded.
-You can mitigate this by setting up a periodic job that generates and uploads LSIF for the tip of your default branch (e.g. master) daily.

 ## Warning about uploading too much data